Linkerin/backend_school/README.md

    * HTTP 400 Bad Request
    * HTTP 405 Method Not Allowed

-   This routing is used to sent the order completion information.
+   This routing is used for sending the order completion information.
 JSON should include valid `"courier_id"`, `"order_id"` and `"complete_time"` in ISO 8601 or RFC 3339 format.
 The order couldn't be completed before its' assign time or before the completion time of the previous order delivered by the courier.
 If everything is correct, the server will return an order ID.
    Keep in mind that the order should be assigned to the courier stated in the `"courier_id"` field.

    POST example: